 Electric cars are seen as a big part of a more sustainable, low carbon, transport future.
 Sales in the UK have been steadily increasing.
-There are now 90,000 across the UK, and by 2030, according to some predictions, 90% of all cars sold will be electric.
+There are now over 200,000 plug in cars across the UK, and by 2030, according to some predictions, 90% of all cars sold will be electric.
 Maybe you’ve been thinking of taking the plunge yourself?
 It’s a big step with new technology to get your head around, new issues like ‘range anxiety’, and new financing models.
 This Beginners Guide is designed to help you weigh up the options.
 It’s divided into the following sections:

 - Types of electric cars